German Shepherd 101

 You can get metal or plastic bowls.
 You can get different colors and designs.
 Try a few different options to see what your dog likes.

-You can also try putting a non-slip food mat such as this one here to keep their dish from slipping around.
+You can also try putting a non-slip food mat to keep their dish from slipping around.

 #12 Take away their food bowl after 15 minutes